podinate/podinate/api-backend/README.md

-# Go API Server for api
+# Go API Server for openapi

 The API for the simple containerisation solution Podinate